-Watercolor is my favorite medium, both because of its spontaneity and ease of use in the field and for its versatility.
+In the field, watercolor is my favorite medium because of its versatility and portability.
 I like to use the paint's translucent nature to explore subtle variations in color and interesting effects with light.
-However, I also paint with oils and frequently work with graphite, pen-and-ink, scratchboard, colored pencil, and block-prints such as wood and linocuts.
+I frequently work in pencil and pen-and-ink, and sometimes with oils as well as block-printing in the studio.
 While I sometimes use my own photographs as references, I much prefer to work from life and most of my work is completed outdoors, through binoculars, or through patient hours of watching.

 Awards and Honors

 "Best in Show, 2D" 26th Annual Gateway to the Rockies Art Show 2022.